jazzyisj/save-tts-messages/README.md

 If you already have packages enabled in your configuration, simply download [package_save_tts_messages.yaml](package_save_tts_messages.yaml) to your packages directory.
 Don't forget to restart Home Assistant!

 ### Install Without Pacakges
 To utilize this without installing as a package copy the relevant code and paste in an appropriate place in your `configuration.yaml` file.
-Everything but the automation is required for Play and Save TTS Messages to function.
+Everything except the **Play Saved Messages** automation and indicated TTS History components are required for Play and Save TTS Messages to function.

 ### Install HASS-Variables Custom Integration
 The [HASS-Variables](https://github.com/Wibias/hass-variables) integration is available on HACS.
 If you're not using HACS I'll assume you know how to install it manually.